DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/07UserGuide/Workloads/CreateStatefulSetByImage.md

      ![Cluster Details](../../images/deploy01.png)

-2. On the cluster details page, click `Workload` in the left navigation bar to enter the workload list, and click the `YAML Create` button in the upper right corner of the page.
+2. On the cluster details page, click `Workload` in the left navigation bar to enter the workload list, and click the `Create with YAML` button in the upper right corner of the page.

      ![Workload](../../images/state09.png)